saltyrtc/saltyrtc-meta/Protocol.md

 #### client-auth

 Both initiator and responder send this packet type.
-It contains the repeated cookie (*your-cookie*, 16 bytes) that the server sent along with the **server-hello** and a cookie the client generates (*my-cookie*, 16 bytes).
+It contains the repeated cookie (*your_cookie*, 16 bytes) that the server sent along with the **server-hello** and a cookie the client generates (*my_cookie*, 16 bytes).
 The client MUST ensure that the cookie values are different before the packet is being sent.
 In the unlikely event that the client generates the same cookie, the client SHALL generate new cookies until the cookies do not match anymore.
 In addition, the server MUST validate that the cookie values are different after the message has been received.
 If the cookies are identical, the server MUST terminate the connection to the client.

 Encryption: NaCl public-key encryption (Server's Session Public Key, Client's Permanent Private Key)

 ```
 {
    "type": "client-auth",
-   "your-cookie": b"af354da383bba00507fa8f289a20308a",
+   "your_cookie": b"af354da383bba00507fa8f289a20308a",
-   "my-cookie": b"18b96fd5a151eae23e8b5a1aed2fe30d"
+   "my_cookie": b"18b96fd5a151eae23e8b5a1aed2fe30d"
 }
 ```